udelcodes/udelcodes.github.io/cyber1.md

 After you have completed these exercieses, we will now try to attempt to uncover zipfiles hidden within an image. we will do this using the terminal.
 * The terminal is a way to speak with your computer **more directly** without using your mouse.

-To start this exercuse, go to https://udel.codes/cyber1/steps-to-bruteforce
+To start this exercuse, go to [this page!](https://udel.codes/cyber1/steps-to-bruteforce)